dyxang/Publii-Chinese-localization/README_en.md

 >Basic translation errors, such as Post translated to Post, Post (actually article) , Numbered List as an ordered List (not a symbolic List) , Bullet List as an unordered List.

->This warehouse will always exist for my own use
+>This repo will always exist for my own use

 ## Improve translation